-HSBC drops profit goal, warns of restructuring pain ahead as outlook darkens
+HSBC warns of restructuring pain ahead as outlook darkens

-HONG KONG/LONDON (Reuters) - HSBC Holdings PLC on Monday flagged a softer revenue growth outlook and additional restructuring charges, leading it to drop a key profit target for next year after posting a more-than-expected 18% drop in quarterly pre-tax profit.
+HONG KONG/LONDON (Reuters) - HSBC Holdings Plc dropped its 2020 profit target, reported a sharp fall in earnings and warned of a costly restructuring, as interim Chief Executive Noel Quinn seeks to tackle its problems head-on in his bid for the full-time role.

+Quinn branded the lender’s sluggish performance in Europe and the United States as “not acceptable”, but said investors may have to wait until early next year to hear his full plans to “remodel” Europe’s biggest bank by assets.

-Europe’s biggest bank by assets has been looking to step up cost-cutting in a gloomy business environment brought about by an escalating Sino-U.S. trade war, Britain’s protracted withdrawal from the European Union, an easing monetary policy cycle, and unrest in its key Hong Kong market.
+The latest bid to restructure HSBC comes amid a gloomy business environment, including an escalating Sino-U.S. trade war, Britain’s protracted withdrawal from the European Union, an easing monetary policy cycle, and unrest in Hong Kong.

-HSBC is also grappling with sluggish performance in continental Europe and the United States, which interim Chief Executive Noel Quinn called “not acceptable” and vowed to restructure.

-HSBC said it will announce its new strategy at or before its full-year earnings report early next year.

-For the third quarter ended Sept.
-30, HSBC reported pre-tax profit of $4.8 billion, compared with the $5.3 billion average of analysts’ estimates compiled by the bank.
-The Hong Kong-listed stock of the London-headquartered bank fell almost 3%.
+HSBC reported pre-tax profit of $4.8 billion for the third quarter on Monday, compared with the $5.3 billion average of analysts’ forecasts.

+“Overall a poor set of results,” said analyst Edward Firth at broker KBW.

+“But the good news is that this performance looks set to finally goad the management into taking some of the actions to address underperforming businesses that we have been awaiting.”

-The result is HSBC’s first under Quinn - formerly commercial banking head - and is widely seen by shareholders and insiders as a report card on his auditioning for the CEO role full time.
+The earnings update is HSBC’s first under Quinn, and is widely seen by shareholders and insiders as a report card on his audition for the CEO role full-time.

 “Our previous plans are no longer sufficient to improve performance for these businesses, given the softer outlook for revenue growth,” Quinn said of the bank’s U.S. and European operations.